tc39/proposal-async-context/WEB-INTEGRATION.md

 The AsyncContext proposal allows associating state implicitly with a call stack, such that it propagates across asynchronous tasks and promise chains.
 In a way it is the equivalent of thread-local storage, but for async tasks.
-APIs like this (such as Node.js’s `AsyncLocalStorage`, on which API `AsyncContext` is based on) are fundamental for a number of diagnostics tools such as performance tracers.
+APIs like this (such as Node.js’s `AsyncLocalStorage`, whose API `AsyncContext` is inspired by) are fundamental for a number of diagnostics tools such as performance tracers.

 This proposal provides `AsyncContext.Variable`, a class whose instances store a